moonlitgrace/instagram-flet-py/README.md

 # Instagram
-An Instagram clone like app made with Kivy Python
+An Instagram clone like app made with Flet and Python